MedinaVilla/MedinaVilla/README.md

 ### Hi there, I´m Jesús. 👋

-I'm **Jesus Medina**, a **Software Engineering student** and I´m a **Frontend Developer**.
+I'm **Jesús Medina**, a **Software Engineering student** and I´m a **Full stack JavaScript developer**.
 Don´t be shy, come in

 **About Me!**

 - 😃 I am an enthusiastic person who always seeks to be at the forefront of software technologies.
-- 🏄🏻 In my spare time, I like to play the guitar, draw and sing.
+- 🏄🏻 In my spare time, I like to play the guitar, dance and sing(try).
-- 🤔 My interests are Web Development, Design, Optimization Lighthouse, SSR
+- 🤔 My interests are Web Development, Mobile App development, Web Design, Optimization Google Lighthouse, SSR

 **Languages and Tools:**